DaneshJoy/fastapi-ai-template/development.md

 * Now you can open your browser and interact with these URLs:

-Frontend, built with Docker, with routes handled based on the path: http://localhost:5173

 Backend, JSON based web API based on OpenAPI: http://localhost:8000

 Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost:8000/docs